iMissile/Self.Writing/Analysts/R_tools_and_links.md

 - [COLORBREWER 2.0](http://colorbrewer2.org/).
 Color advice for cartography
 - [Cheat Sheets for Plotting Symbols and Color Palettes](http://vis.supstat.com/2013/04/plotting-symbols-and-color-palettes/)
 - [Preceden](https://www.preceden.com/).
 Make a beautiful timeline that you can print and share in minutes — even if you've never created one before.
+- [BIRT](http://www.eclipse.org/birt/).
+An open source technology platform used to create data visualizations and reports that can be embedded into rich client and web applications.

 - [Building Intelligence: Software Development and Design](http://www.intellergy.net/building-dashboards/). ![](http://www.intellergy.net/files/cache/5bb5a8c4ab421c78cd6ad43f54bfa1c2.jpg)